ipoom-jeong/gaudi-lab/research/index.md

 ## Research Topics

-Our research topics include, but are not limited to, the following areas:
+Our research topics include, _but are not limited to_, the following areas:

 {% capture text %}